mm6/InternetOfThingsCourse/projects/project1/SimpleHTTPClient.md

 # 95-733 Internet of Things Demonstration Code

-## This is code for a Particle Photon to visit a web application.
+## This is code for a Particle Argon to visit a web application.

 This is C++ code.
-It needs to be compiled and the compiled code will execute on a Particle Photon micro controller.
-Use the Particle web IDE to compile this code and perform an over the air deployment to your Photon.
+It needs to be compiled and the compiled code will execute on a Particle Argon micro controller.
+Use the Particle web IDE to compile this code and perform an over the air deployment to your Argon.

 This is a simple HTTP client that makes periodic visits to an HTTP server.
 The periodic visits act like heart beats to inform the server